nick-vyrko/meetup/README.md

 It allows us to insert new elements in O(1) time complexity.
 And to get the size of the list also in O(1) time.
 Therefore when we successfully booked a certain amount of tickets we call `IncreaseBookedTicketsCounterJob` that pushes the same number of elements to the redis list

+## Next Steps

+1. We can use ETag caching for `attended_events_controller`, `organized_events_controller.rb` controllers' pages.
+This will improve the load speed of pages
+2. Use database partitioning and split events by year and month.
+With this approach we can easily reduce events collections that are loaded on `events#index` page.
+Also we will be able to easily archive/remove past events without any impact on the current/upcoming events